longturn/freeciv21/docs/Contributing/bugs.rst

     developers of Freeciv21 understand the nature of the issue.

   * If there is an issue in a translation, please report it.
-We are still getting organized with internationalization (i18n) support for the client and server.
+We are still getting organized with :doc:`internationalization </Coding/internationalization>` (i18n) support for the client and server.
     The more we know the better.